Meowmeow-alt/SteamHack2023/README.md

 ## **> My Own Experience**

 For round 1, I have 11 days (from the day I received the topic to the deadline for submission) to prepare for my project.
-The first step, I spent time brainstorming ideas for the project, I chose the direction of developing Chatbot integrated into the web to interact with users.
+In the first step, I spent time brainstorming ideas for the project, I chose the direction of developing a Chatbot integrated into the web to interact with users.
 After that, I limited my ideas to FAQ form, so the data that Chatbot can answer revolves around one main topic, and besides that, only basic, uncomplicated conversations.

-- Idea: Chatbot FAQ about Le Hong Phong school

 In order to allocate time reasonably, I have made work plans to do each day: